-- Proximity to the Waikirikiri/Selwyn River and to other sites (approximately 5kms)*
+- Location: Proximity to the Waikirikiri/Selwyn River and to other sites (approximately 5kms)*

-- Ability to contain a 25m x 25m planting plot (initially-& with potential for larger area)**
+- Size: Ability to contain a 1100m2 planting plot (initially-& with potential for larger area)**

-- Proactive and willing landowner (including signing MoU for site maintenance and protection)
+- Landowners: Proactive and willing landowner (including signing MoU for site maintenance and protection)

-- Ability and/or willingness to provide enduring protection of the plantings (via management agreement)
+- Protection: Ability and/or willingness to provide enduring protection of the plantings (via management agreement)

-- Ability and/or willingness to use geographically/eco-sourced plants (Rangitata-Port Hills-Hurunui) and sequester carbon/establish biomass
+- Plants: Ability and/or willingness to use geographically/eco-sourced plants (Rangitata-Port Hills-Hurunui) and sequester carbon/establish biomass

 * with potential to saturate all intervening land with seed from the bird dispersed trees and shrubs, as fruit eating birds are known to disperse seed at least 2.5 km (Meurk & Hall 2006) & and according to optimum soils/pathway (Blum 2007)